Married to the love of my life- Rob Bichard. We have two precious yet mischievous little boys- Caleb (7) and Colton (2).

 M.A.
 University of Central Florida, Communication

 Recent Graduate Courses Taught

-Johnson, Thomas; Zhang, Weiwu; Bichard, Shannon; Seltzer, Trent (In press, scheduled 2010).
-“United We Stand?: Online Social Network Sites and Civic Engagement” in Zizi Papacharissi’s, Networked Self: Identity, Community, and Culture on Social Network Sites.
+Johnson, Thomas; Zhang, Weiwu; Bichard, Shannon; Seltzer, Trent (2010) “United We Stand?: Online Social Network Sites and Civic Engagement” in Zizi Papacharissi’s, Networked Self: Identity, Community, and Culture on Social Network Sites.

-Johnson, Thomas; Bichard, Shannon; Zhang, Weiwu; Kaye, Barbara (In press, scheduled for 2010).
-“Shut Up and Listen: The Influence of Selective Exposure to Blogs on Political Tolerance” Frank Columbus (Ed.), Blogs and Blogging: Types, Impact and Future Directions.
+Johnson, Thomas; Bichard, Shannon; Zhang, Weiwu; Kaye, Barbara (2010) “Shut Up and Listen: The Influence of Selective Exposure to Blogs on Political Tolerance” Frank Columbus (Ed.), Blogs and Blogging: Types, Impact and Future Directions.
 Hauppauge, NY: Nova Science Publishers, Inc.

-Zhang, Weiwu; Johnson, Thomas; Seltzer, Trent; and Bichard, Shannon (In press, scheduled 2010) “The Revolution will be Networked: The Influence of Social Network Sites on Political Attitudes and Behaviors” in Social Science Computer Review special issue on "Information Technology, Social Capital, and Civic Engagement"
+Zhang, Weiwu; Johnson, Thomas; Seltzer, Trent; and Bichard, Shannon (2010) “The Revolution will be Networked: The Influence of Social Network Sites on Political Attitudes and Behaviors” in Social Science Computer Review special issue on "Information Technology, Social Capital, and Civic Engagement"